 13. Capture different types of product images

 Diversifying your product photography is beneficial.
-Don’t just stick to white background shots.
-You gain confidence with the camera, consider other engaging styles like:
+Don’t just stick to shots with white backgrounds.
+As you gain more confidence with the camera, consider exploring other engaging styles like:

 Lifestyle shots